-In 1870 France declared war on Prussia but soon lost the war in 1871.
+The prelude to this event at Versailles came in July 1870, when France declared war on Prussia but soon lost the war in January 1871.
 The Prussian victory was the final test of leadership for Prussian King Wilhelm.
 In the afterglow of victory, he announced the formation of the Second German Empire at the Versailles Palace in occupied France… the new German Empire was born on French soil, a symbolic gesture, a retribution of sorts, because France dissolved the First German Empire in 1806.

 This Proclamation painting is the 3rd version, a birthday present for Bismarck, and it still exists at the Bismarck museum in Friedrichsruh.
 Fortunately there were three versions painted by Werner, because the first version was destroyed in WWII and the second version, done for the Ruhmeshalle in Berlin, was also destroyed in the Second World War.